 Land-use solutions; how to reduce GHGs from agriculture

-Going vegan helps reduce global GHGs by helping in the global transition to sustainable, plant-based agriculture.
+Going vegan, vegetarian, or at least eating less meat, helps reduce global GHGs by helping in the global transition to sustainable, plant-based agriculture.
 It helps fill the demand of a plant-based consumer diet as the global fight against climate change gains steam.
-It also helps to reduce your carbon footprint in other ways, as well.
+It also helps to reduce your carbon footprint.

 Meat & GHGs